MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 Sensitivity labels in the Office 365 Security & Compliance Center are generally available but the option to migrate your Azure Information Protection labels is still in preview.
 When the labels are migrated to the unified labeling store, they can be published and then downloaded by [clients that support unified labeling](configure-policy-migrate-labels.md#clients-that-support-unified-labeling).
 Today, not all clients support unified labels or are generally available.

-We recommend that you first test preview functionality with a test tenant and then migrate your production tenant.
+We recommend that you first test preview functionality with a test tenant, and then migrate your production tenant.
 In addition:

 - **If you are new to Azure Information Protection:**